 Steps to Improve Your CIBIL Score

-As the score is below 550, you may have defaulted for a period of around a year or so, presumably.
+If you have a low CIBIL score, you may have defaulted for a period of around a year or so, presumably.
 The reasons for a poor score can be any of the following.

 - Delay in Payment of Loan EMIs or Card Dues